 Thankfully, there are some methods you can employ to improve your work ethic dramatically, and they’re not quite as tricky as you might think.

-To help you get out of that rut and back, fighting fit for a productive time in the office, we’ve decided to list our top eight tips for improving your work ethic.
+To help you get out of that rut and back, fighting fit for a productive time in the office, we’ve decided to list our top eight tips for changing your mindset and developing a strong work ethic.

 1. Start with your body – treat it right

 A healthy body will help you build a healthy approach to work because the two are intrinsically linked.

 If you feel lethargic in the morning, the last thing you’re going to want to do is to spring out of bed and head to the office.
 You’re far more likely to continually hit the ‘snooze’ button and curse the fact you even have a job.